Ditching LastPass? Here are some alternatives to try | ZDNet

 LastPass has announced some big changes to its free offering, making the service much more restrictive for people who want to access their passwords across mobile devices and computers.

 Now, before I go any further, I think it's worth pointing out that I am a LastPass Premium user.
-I have been for many years, and I've been 100 percent satisfied with the service, especially for $3 a month.
+I have been for many years, and I've been 100% satisfied with the service, especially for $3 a month.

 Let's take a look at what alternatives are on offer to you.